iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 Additionally, you can configure *Meters Per Radian* to properly drive a gear box.
 With a 5:1 gear ratio, for example, you may change the
 *Meters Per Radian* parameter found in :ref:`the Multi Turn Angle Control Client <multi_turn_table>` to 1/5.
 When you command Control Linear Displacement to
 :math:`\frac{\pi}{5}` rad, you will see that the module completes :math:`\pi` revolutions where the output gear moves by :math:`\frac{\pi}{5}` rad.
 The image below illustrates how this may work.
-The module is represented in black, the output shaft in purple, and the gears in red.
+The module is represented in black, the output shaft in purple, and an idler gear in red.

 .. figure:: ../_static/manual_images/angle_control/linear_displacement.png
     :align: center